Skip to contents

-with imagery.
-It can download static files as .png or
+mapSpain provides an interface for working with imagery.
+It can download static files as .png or .jpeg (depending on the Web Map Service) and use them alongside your shapefiles.

-mapSpain also provides a plugin for the R Leaflet package, which allows adding multiple basemaps to interactive maps.
+mapSpain also provides a plugin for the R leaflet package, which allows adding multiple basemaps to interactive maps.

 Static tiles

-otherwise images for the Canary Islands may be inaccurate.
+When working with imagery, set moveCAN = FALSE because otherwise images for the Canary Islands may be inaccurate.

 library(mapSpain)